-Name Quarter and Year: Amount Requesting: (circle one) FULL or OTHER (specify) Office Hours (6 required): Days & Times of your scheduled off Did you hold all of your office hours s?
-If not, v vhy?
-Did you preside over all Legislative Did you meet weekly with the Exect When did you attend (at least) one so Did you attend Academic Affairs Bo Did you attend Finance Board week When did you attend (at least) one Co When did you meet (at least once) we utive Directaff meeting pard or destanding the state of t ctor? ng this signate ral Cor quarter? a proxy? uncil meeting this quarter?
-Did you nominate and select a First Did you select a parliamentarian by and Secon the third v nd Pro- veek o es of the suggested enrollment in Sociology 102?
-Tempore by the first meeting of the quarter? f the quarter? e above and beyond your job description.
+Name Quarter and Year:

+Perm Number:

+Amount Requesting: (circle one) FULL or OTHER (specify)

+Office Hours (6 required):

+Days & Times of your scheduled of

+Did you hold all of your office hour s?
+If not, w /hy?

+Did you preside over all Legislative Council m aatino 70°

+Did you meet weekly with the Executive 53.

+When did you attend (at least) one s quarter?

+Did you attend Academic Affairs Bo •

+Did you attend Finance Board week ignate a proxy:

+When did you attend (at least) one (al Cor incil meeting this quarter?

+When did you meet (at least once) w

+Did you assist the Legislative Counc

+Did you assist the Legislative Count ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, ompie. non of their group projects.

+Fall Quarter:

+- and Second d Pro- Tempore by the first meeting of the quarter?

+Did you select a parliamentarian by

+-

+Please list/describe any ways you fe el you have e gone above and beyond your job description.

 Signature Date

 Please turn this form in to the Associated Students Main Office.

 Late requests will be accepted at the discretion of the Honoraria Committee

-Honoraria Form for the EVPLA Name Quarter and Year: Amount Requesting: (circle one) FULL or OTHER (specify) Office Hours (6 per week): Days & Times of your scheduled office hours: Approximately what percentage of your office hours were held at the IV Community Services Center?
-Did you hold all of your office hours each week?
-If not, why?
-Did you meet weekly with the Executive Director?
-When did you attend a staff meeting this quarter?
-Did you attend Environmental Affairs Board of designate a proxy?
-Did you attend IVCRC weekly?
-When did you attend a GSA General Council meeting this quarter?
-When did you meet (at least once) with the following entities: a) LAOD? b) CAB Chair? c) EAB Chair?
-Community Service Center IV Liaison?
+Perm Number: Amount Requesting: (circle one) FU LL (or OTHER (specify) Office Hours (6 per week): Days & Times of your scheduled office h Approximately what percentage of your of Did you hold all of your office hours each office h ours were held at the IV Community Services Center?
+Did you meet weekly with the Executive When did you attend a staff meeting this Did you attend Environmental Affairs Bo Did you attend IVCRC weekly?
+When did you meet (at least once) with the IVCRC Chair?
+CAB Chair?
+EAB Chair?
 3rd District Supervisor and/or aide?

-Did you attend (or designate a proxy to attend) the following meetings regularly:

-IV Rec and Park District?
+IVTU? quarter oard of r? desig 1 Did you attend (or designate a proxy to a IV Rec and Park District?

-IVTU?

 IV Property Owners Association?
 SB County Board of Supervisors?

-Redevelopment Agency (when in effect)?

-UCSB IV Youth Task Force?
+Redevelopment Agency (when in effect UCSB IV Youth Task Force?
 IV Community Services Center?
 Goleta Water District?
 UCSB Major Events Committee?
+Isla Vista Community Advisory Comm)? the fol llowing meetings regularly: only) ate voter registration on campus and in Isla Vista?
+(Fall/,,interstiture for Reverential Ecoloy retreat?
+(Spring quarter only) When did you make your 5 (or more) rep Please list/describe any ways you feel yo ı have gone above and beyond your job description.